Donald Jason Flamm: Career in broadcasting

+Sale of WMCA

-In December 1940, well-connected investors forced Donald Flamm to sell WMCA to industrialist Edward J. Noble for $850,000, which was about $400,000 less than its market value and the offer Flamm had previously refused from the president’s son, Elliott Roosevelt.
+In December 1940, well-connected investors forced Donald Flamm to sell WMCA to industrialist and former Undersecretary of Commerce Edward J. Noble for $850,000.
+This was about $400,000 less than its market value and the offer Flamm had previously refused from the president’s son, Elliott Roosevelt.
 Noble told Flamm that he would get his station “no matter what” or his Federal Communications Commission (FCC) license would be taken away.
-Noble had just left office as Undersecretary of Commerce.
-He was a friend of top White House aide Thomas Corcoran, and the purchase was handled by former FCC chief counsel William Dempsey, who shared offices with Corcoran.
-Later investigation showed that Flamm had succeeded in reaching President Franklin D. Roosevelt’s attention and that the president’s aide, General Edwin Watson had asked the FCC to intervene; however, Thomas Corcoran had then countermanded Watson’s order.
+Noble was a friend of top White House aide Thomas Corcoran, and the purchase was handled by former FCC chief counsel William Dempsey, who shared offices with Corcoran.
+Later investigation showed that Flamm had succeeded in reaching President Franklin D. Roosevelt’s attention and that the president’s aide, General Edwin Watson, had asked the FCC to intervene.
+However, Corcoran had then countermanded Watson’s order.

 Flamm disputed the transaction and filed suit against Noble.
 The sale resulted in a Congressional investigation, an FCC investigation, and lawsuits that reached the New York Supreme Court by 1949.
-Flamm was eventually paid a settlement but did not get WMCA back.
+Flamm was eventually paid a settlement but did not get ownership of WMCA.
 Noble had sold the station in 1943 to Nathan Straus, former Federal Housing Authority administrator, for $1,250,000 in order to found the “Blue Network,” which became the American Broadcasting Company (ABC).
 The Congressional investigation of the FCC absolved Noble, but drew a blistering dissent from the Republican minority.
 In 1944, lawyer John J. Sirica resigned as chief counsel to the Select Committee in protest of the handling of the case.

-Donald Flamm was then offered a broadcasting job at the Office of War Information, operating radio stations for the U.S. troops in Europe.
-This network, called ABSIE or the American Broadcast Station in Europe, is regarded as the forerunner of the Voice of America, which is why Flamm is sometimes mentioned as the founder of VOA.